 Mauritius Telecom (MT) is the leading telecommunications operator and service provider in Mauritius.
 Incorporated in 1988 as Mauritius Telecommunication Services, it acquired the assets of Overseas Telecommunications Services in 1992 and was renamed Mauritius Telecom.
 It has since enjoyed a phenomenal rate of development and it is now one of the top companies in the country, with revenue of Rs 8.4 billion in 2013.

-The Company, which is ISO 9001:2008 certified, operates in accordance with the requirements of good corporate governance practices, providing fair working conditions and offering secure products and services.
+The Company, which is ISO 9001:2008-certified, operates in accordance with the requirements of good corporate governance practices, providing fair working conditions and offering secure products and services.

-Mauritius Telecom’s strategy for growth is centred on Enabling ICT Evolution through innovation and enhanced customer experience whilst the commercial strategy is led by the vision “Today changes with Orange.”
+MT’s strategy for growth is centred on innovation and enhanced customer experience as part of its Enabling ICT Evolution strategy, supported by its commercial slogan, Today changes with Orange.
 Over the years, the Company has invested considerably in restructuring the organisation so that it functions as an integrated operator.
-MT also endeavours to provide the best conditions for its 2,170 employees to enhance their skills to better serve its customers.
+MT also endeavours to provide the best working conditions for its 2,170 employees, emphasising skill enhancement.

 MT has the following fully owned subsidiaries: Cellplus, Telecom Plus, Teleservices, CSL, MT Properties Ltd, Mauritius Telecom Foundation, MT International Ventures and MT Services.
 It is also in a joint venture with Blanche Birger & Continuity South Africa, and has setup a disaster recovery/business continuity entity ContinuityMauritius.